-Dr. Lauren Roth, who sees patients in SGF’s Frederick, MD, Rockville, MD, and Silver Spring, MD locations, was recently interviewed by The Female Force and shared her best recommendations for women who are planning on starting a family later on in life.
+Dr. Lauren Roth, who sees patients in SGF’s Frederick, MD, Rockville, MD, and Silver Spring, MD locations, shares her best recommendations for women who are planning on starting a family later on in life.

 Dr. Roth also answered questions such as the following:

 - Can weight and lifestyle choices affect your ability to get pregnant?